 Because getOptimizationData() is wrapped with cache(), calling it in the layout and in a page

-Server Component on the same request makes only one API call to the Experience API.
+Server Component on the same request makes only one API call to the Experience API for the

 Client Components that need to re-resolve entries when the profile changes subscribe to